sentairanger/Torvalds-Computer-Vision/README.md

 * Danny Staple, whose articles were very helpful.
 You can go [here](https://orionrobots.co.uk/) for more information on his projects.
 * The Raspberry Pi Organization, specifically the MagiPi staff for having Danny post on their magazine.
 * Adrian from Pyimagesearch who made it possible for me to learn computer Vision, install Openvino and also for having such amazing tutorials that helped my project move along.

+#### Update

+This project won the Project Showcase hosted by Udacity for the Intel Edge AI Scholarship Challenge.